Where can I get information about filing a property assessment appeal?

 I want to appeal my property taxes.
 What do I need?

 It's not your taxes that are appealable, it’s the Assessor’s enrolled value of your property that you can appeal.
 If homes in your area of the same size, condition and type have sold for less than the Assessor’s enrolled value of your home, you may have a valid assessment appeal.
-Be sure to review your annual July notice from the Assessor to see if after the Assessor’s review of your property resulted in a lower enrolled value.
+Be sure to review your Valuation Notice from the Assessor or tax bill to see if you have a valid appeal.

 What do I need to challenge my assessment?